 LWSL reader Ana shared the following comment on Facebook: “I used oil-based paint markers and even after curing them, they smudged when they got too hot.
 Instead, I bought DecoArt glass paint markers, followed the directions to a T and I have washed it in the dishwasher several times, no smudges or washing off.”

 Here is what you need: Plain mug Sharpie paint oil-based markers or DecoArt glass paint markers pencil (optional) masking tape (optional)

 Step 1: Wash and dry your mug, if new.
 Decide on a design and prep design with masking tape, if necessary.

-Step 3: Carefully draw design with Sharpie paint markers.
+Step 3: Carefully draw your design with Sharpie paint markers.

 Step 4: Add accent colors, if necessary.

-Step 5: Bake dishes at 350 degrees for 20 minutes to set paint; let cool completely.
+Step 5: Bake mugs at 350 degrees for 20 minutes to set paint; let cool completely.

 Finally, remember that these will NOT be dishwasher safe!
 Be sure to hand wash ONLY!